 Even as cord-cutting options for live TV slowly make their way to market, their prices have gone up remarkably in the past few years.
 Almost every live TV streaming service that’s been on the market for more than a year has experienced at least one price increase.
 Most have imposed multiple price increases since launching.

-Almost every live TV streaming service increased prices in 2020, with one major price increase that occurred at the start of 2021.
+Almost every live TV streaming service increased prices in 2020, with one major price increase that occurred at the start of 2021, and another increase mid-2021.

 - YouTube TV: Google increased the price of its single live TV streaming package from $40 to $49.99 per month in 2019, and then up to $64.99 per month in 2020.
 In April 2023, this jumped 12 percent to $72.99 per month.

-- Philo: Although Philo technically didn’t raise prices in 2019, it did drop its $16 per month plan, leaving just its higher-priced $20 plan.
+- Philo: Philo technically didn’t raise prices in 2019, but it did drop its $16 per month plan, leaving just its higher-priced $20 plan.
+However, on 8 June 2021, the company raised the cost of this package to $25.

 - Hulu + Live TV: Hulu increased prices on its Live TV service in late 2019 by $10 per month, raising it from $44.99 to $54.99 per month.
 Then in 2020, it increased prices again to $64.99 per month.
 In October 2022, the company raised the cost of its ad-supported plan to $7.99 per month, with the ad-free tier now costing $14.99 per month.
 The Live TV plan shot up two more times and is now more expensive than its rivals at $82.99 per month (though this also includes ESPN+ and Disney+).